-One of our carers, Rosalind, was happy to share a little of her story, what Hanukkah is and how she and many others have adapted this year, to access religious holidays around covid restrictions.
+One of our carers, Rosalind, shares a little of her caring story, including what Hanukkah is, what it means to her and how she (and others) navigated Hanukkah and Passover throughout the covid restrictions.

 "Roy is my rock and I am his"

 In fact, Roy was a huge support to me, when lockdown first started.
 He found peace through his love of photography, but I really struggled for the first few months, with sickness and anxiety.
 I came along to quite a few of Mobilise's virtual cuppas in the early days and I've now found an online exercise class, which I do every morning, and which has also helped me feel much better.